strapi/documentation/docusaurus/docs/user-docs/content-manager/adding-content-to-releases.md

 2. Select which release to add this entry to.
 3. Decide whether the entry will be published or unpublished when the release itself is published, then click **Continue**.

-## Removing a single entry from a release
+## Removing an entry from a release

 An entry can be removed from a [release](/user-docs/releases/introduction) while editing it from the edit view of the Content Manager.